 This example shows how to overwrite a portion of an existing binary file and append values to the file.

 fopen opens files with read access.
-To change the type of file access, use the permission string in the call to
+To change the type of file access, use the permission specifier in the call to

 To open a file for both reading and writing or appending, attach a plus sign to the permission, such as

 'a+'.
 If you open a file for both reading and writing, you must call

 fileID = fopen('magic4.bin','w+'); fwrite(fileID,magic(4));